File code: STU.ARSTINF.POL

-Except for disclosures to students themselves, disclosures with the written consent of the student, disclosures to WIU personnel in the performance of their job responsibilities, or disclosures of directory information, any requests for disclosure must be recorded showing the legitimate educational or other purpose and the signature of the person gaining access.
+Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations require any requests for disclosure to be recorded showing the parties who have requested or received PII from the education records and the legitimate interests the parties had in requesting or obtaining the information.
 Whether or not the request is granted, the student concerned shall be entitled to review this record.
 Authorized parties who are allowed access will be required to state any plans they may have for additional disclosure; this information will also become a part of the record on access.
 Parties obtaining access through the written consent of the student will be informed that this method limits the right of access to parties explicitly named, and that for additional disclosure, further written consent must be obtained.

 A request for access to official data maintained in a particular office may be made to the administrative head of that office.
 Such requests must be made in writing listing the item or items of interest.
 Only records covered by the Act will be made available within 45 days of the request.

 When a student or former student appears at a given office and requests access to the University records about himself or herself, first the student must provide proper identification verifying that he/she is the person whose records are being accessed.
 Second, the designated staff person or persons must supervise the review of the contents of the records with the student.
 Third, copies of documents contained within a student's cumulative file will be made available to the student upon written request.
-(Exceptions: Academic record transmittal may be temporarily withheld as a result of financial obligation to the University, and copies of transcripts and records furnished by other colleges, universities or schools will not be made available to the student if the document in question is available through the initiating agency.)
+(Exceptions: Academic record transmittal may be temporarily withheld as a result of financial obligation to the University.
+Copies of transcripts and records furnished by other entities, including but not limited to colleges, universities or schools, will not be made available to the student if the document in question is available through the initiating agency.)